Ford Puma (coupé): Style and advertising

 Stylistically, the Puma followed Ford's New Edge design strategy, as first seen in the 1996 Ford Ka.
 While not as controversial as the Ka when it first appeared, the Puma did achieve critical acclaim for its well-proportioned and cat-like design cues.

 The Puma was memorable for its pan-European launch campaign that featured Steve McQueen.
 The original United Kingdom television advertisement used clips from the movie Bullitt and cut McQueen into the modern setting of a Puma in San Francisco.
 In Q4 2004, Ford once again used the McQueen footage for the first 2005 Ford Mustang commercial in the United States.
 Both commercials were directed by British director Paul Street, and won many advertising industry awards, featuring in all-time top 10 ad charts.

 Discontinuation

 The Puma was only sold in Europe.
 Production ended in 2001, although sale of stock vehicles continued into 2002.
 Ford did not replace it with another small coupé, and instead introduced the Ford StreetKa, a two-seater convertible based on the Fiesta like the Puma was.
 The StreetKa also borrowed the Puma's transmission and suspension.
 There are 7,493 Ford Pumas (including cars declared as SORN) that remain registered with the DVLA in the UK as of Q3 2023.
-However, the name was revived by Ford as a crossover model in 2019.
+The name was revived by Ford as a crossover model in 2019.